-This internship provides the opportunity for selectee to gain experience in the zoo keeping field by participating in daily animal keeper activities including animal husbandry, nutrition, enrichment and training, and visitor education.
-The SCBI Ungulate Team, which features a variety of species, is seeking an applicant for consideration to serve as an intern for the 2016/2017 winter session.
+The Smithsonian Conservation Biology Institute's ungulate team is seeking applications for one intern position for a six-month session.
+This internship will provide the opportunity for the selectee to gain experience in the field of animal care and conservation biology by participating in daily animal keeper activities including animal husbandry, nutrition, enrichment and training, and visitor education.

 Through this internship, the intern will:

-- Learn alongside professional animal care staff about basic animal husbandry of hoof stock including cleaning exhibits, preparing food and enrichment activities, and assisting with environmental enhancements.
+- Learn alongside professional animal care staff about basic animal husbandry of ungulates, including basic herd management, cleaning enclosures, preparing food and enrichment activities, yard/pasture maintenance and research projects

-- Learn USDA and AZA guidelines, NZP directives, procedures and protocols and other related literature.
+- Learn USDA and AZA guidelines; NZP/SCBI directives, procedures, and protocols; and other related literature

-- Present a short summary to SCBI Department of Animal Programs staff.
+- Present a short summary to SCBI Department of Animal Programs staff at the end of the posting

-- Good physical condition; able to lift and carry a minimum of 50 lbs.
+- Good physical condition; able to lift and carry a minimum of 50 pounds

-- Willingness to be outside normal business hours including weekends and holidays
+- Willingness to be available outside normal business hours, including weekends and holidays

-- Willingness to be in all weather conditions
+- Capable of participating outdoors in all weather conditions

 - Good written and verbal communication skills